Email FacebookTwitterMenu burgerClose thin

 What’s Required to Become a Senior Financial Advisor

 Becoming a senior financial advisor and unlocking a higher salary typically means possessing certain skills, experience and professional certifications.
-Typically, senior advisors are expected to have the following:
+Typically, senior advisors are expected to possess the following.

 If you’re already working as a financial advisor, you may meet many of these criteria already.
 Advisory firms may also look for other qualifications, such as proficiency in a second language, experience working with a particular customer relationship management (CRM) software program or extensive knowledge of specific investment funds.